Vittor-Javidan/EarthLogServerExample/README.md

 ```

-  etc..

-- start the server with the command "npx start"
+- start the server with the command "npm start"

 - Find your pc IPV4 wifi address.
 On windows just run the command "ipconfig" and get the ipv4 from Wifi adapter.